guix77/truffle-cost/README.md

 # Truffle cost

-This module allows to log used gas and optionally price in fiat of transactions in your Truffle tests.
+This module allows to log used gas of transactions in your Truffle tests, and optionally price in fiat.

 ![truffle-cost](https://raw.githubusercontent.com/guix77/truffle-cost/gh-pages/truffle-cost.png)